-Projected study time 4 years Number of Credit Points (CP) 144 sks credits = 230 ECTS credits (min.)
+Projected study time 4 years

+Number of Credit Points (CP) 144 sks credits = 230 ECTS credits (min.)

 160 sks credits = 256 ECTS credits (max.)

-Workload per CP 1 sks = 39,7 h; 1 ECTS credit= 25 h Number of courses 45 obligatory; 18 elective courses Time required for processing the final Six months thesis and awarded CP 10 ECTS credits Number of contact hours 3696 h
+Workload per CP 1 sks = 39,7 h; 1 ECTS credit= 25 h

+Number of courses 60

+Time required for processing the final Six months

+thesis and awarded CP 10 ECTS credits

+Number of contact hours 3696 h

-The BCS programme comprises four study years with eight semesters.
-BCS students must take a minimum of 144 sks credits and a maximum of 160 credits to be able to graduate from Communication Sciences.
-The minimum 144 sks credits is taken within a period of 3.5-4 years.
+The Public Administration programme comprises four study years with eight semesters.
+Students must take a minimum of 144 sks credits and a maximum of 145 credits to be able to graduate from Public Administration.
 144 sks credits correspond to about 230 ECTS credits.

-SKS is an Indonesian credit points system that could be converted into the European Credit Transfer System (ECTS).
-1 sks credit consists of 50 minutes of direct face-to-face lectures, 60 minutes of structured academic activities and 60 minutes of independent studies, with a total of 170 minutes per week (1 semester has 14 weeks).
-Whereas ETCS credits refer to the whole semester, sks are counted per week.
+Sks is an Indonesian credit points system that could be converted into the European Credit Transfer System (ECTS).
+One sks consists of 50 minutes of direct face-to-face lectures, 60 minutes of structured academic activities and 60 minutes of independent studies, with a total of 170 minutes per week (1 semester has 14 weeks).
+Whereas ETCS credits refer to the whole semester sks are counted per week.
 Therefore: 1 sks = 170 mins X 14 weeks = 2380 minutes (39.7 hours).
+1 ECTS equals between 25 and 30 hours, which means the credit equivalence is 1 ECTS corresponds to about 1.6 sks credits.

-Table 8: SKS credits to ECTS credits conversion
+Table 6: SKS credits to ECTS credits conversion

-SKS minimum to graduate BCS ECTS conversion workload 144 sks credits 230 144 X 39.7 = 5.717 hours of study
+sks minimum to graduate ECTS conversion workload 144 sks credits 230 144 X 39.7 = 5.717 hours of study

-The curriculum consists of 63 mandatory courses and ten optional (elective) courses, competence/concentration courses, fieldwork practices, KKN (Community Service), research proposal seminars, and thesis.
+The curriculum consists of 60 mandatory courses including optional (elective) courses, competence/concentration courses, fieldwork practices, KKN (Community Service), research proposal seminars, and thesis.
 The courses are divided into the following groups: